Issue Trees: Step-by-Step Guide with Examples (2026)

 Mistake 2: Having too many branches

-More than 5 branches on any single level makes the tree confusing and hard to present.
-It also increases the chance of overlap.
+More than 5 branches on any single level makes the tree confusing, hard to present, and more likely to overlap.
 Aim for 3 to 5 branches per level.
 If you have 7 ideas, look for ways to consolidate them into broader categories.

 Mistake 3: Using vague labels